SuperbTUM/kmeans-pycuda/Readme.md

 ## Quick start

 Before the quick start, make sure you do have CUDA in your computer.
 Use the command `cat /usr/local/cuda/version.txt` to check CUDA version.
 Read the Docs of your GPU to determine the maximum threads in your SP.
 In my case, the number of maximum threads per block is 1024.
 But generally this number would be 512.
-For a quick start, you can merely alter the file path in final_v1.0.ipynb whenever you want to test the dataset (commonly in csv or txt format) and set your desired cluster number, then click 'run'.
+For a quick start, you can merely alter the file path in `kmeans_v1_1.ipynb` whenever you want to test the dataset (commonly in csv or txt format) and set your desired cluster number, then click 'run'.

 Moreover, I design a simple GUI.
 However, it is a naïve one.
-For those who want to embedd the algorithm into a software, you can try to put more effort on it.
+For those who want to embedd the algorithm into a software, you can try to put more effort in it.

 ## Next Step